beaurancourt/blog/markdown/rewriting-isfjall.md

 > Geirolf Tyrthegn, a cleric of the God of Law who is convinced, against all
 > counterargument, that the artifact and sword recently returned from the slain
 > holy warrior Gyrid portend dire consequences and events in the Frostharrow,
-> and perhaps in all of Norðlond. \
+> and perhaps in all of Nordlond. \
 > \
 > Geirolf is in possession of both sword and relic (which he calls a tiwstakn);
 > he is also in possession of the stolen manuscripts and maps from the Isfjall